LatamPMDevs/Minerware/Microgames.md

 ## Normal Games

+# Nerd Poling
+In the corners there are chests, click on it to get blocks and snowballs.
+Build up to the platform in the air and stand on it to win.
+Don’t get hit off tho.
+- [x] Done

 # Platform Plummet
 Don't fall off as the platforms around and underneath you crumble away.
 - [x] Done